The catch is, however, Judge is still a prospect and still has some proving to do.

 Along with striking out in exactly half of his at-bats, the monstrous slugger set the Yankees’ record for the most strikeouts (42) within a player’s first 27 games.
 But my goodness gracious when he made contact…

-Judge’s power can be confused with the power of “The Incredible Hulk,” but rendering that into major league success is his contemporary obstacle.
+Aaron Judge’s power can be confused with the power of “The Incredible Hulk,” but translating that into major league success is his contemporary hindrance.

-Which is why this offseason is vital for him.
-Whatever transpires from now until he arrives in Tampa spring will have a tremendous bearing on the Yankees’ season.
+Which is why this offseason is huge for him.
+Whatever transpires from now until he arrives in Tampa spring will have a huge bearing on the Yankees’ 2017 season.

-If he takes this failure in his first go around in the show like he did in Triple-A, where he struggled in 2015 but adjusted flawlessly in 2016, then nothing but a candidate for the 2017 rookie of the year is expected.
+If he takes this failure in his first go around in the show like he did in Triple-A, where he struggled in 2015 but adjusted flawlessly in 2016, then nothing but a turnaround should be expected.